-The MRes offers you the opportunity to pursue research-oriented Masters study across a range of subjects in Humanities.
-Tailor the course to your own interests.
+This MRes offers you the opportunity to pursue bespoke, research-oriented Masters study across a range of subjects in the Humanities.

 - Award Masters / MRes, Postgraduate Certificate